ethereum/web3.py/docs/filters.rst

 ===============

 If you're on this page, you're likely looking for an answer to this question:
-**How do I know when a specific contract is used?** You have at least three options:
+**How do I know when a specific contract is used?** You have several options:

 1. Query blocks for transactions that include the contract address in the ``"to"`` field.
    This contrived example is searching the latest block for any transactions sent to the